Advanced preparation helps you get the most out of your investment

 Credentialing & Registration

 Registering in advance using the online registration form is the best option; it allows you to both save money and bypass onsite registration/payment lines.
+Online Registration is now CLOSED.
+You will be able to register on site at the Convention Center in Anaheim.

 NOTE: You must still sign in and pick up your credential during credentialing hours.
 If you do not arrive in time to be credentialed you may have to wait until credentialing re-opens the next day to retrieve your credential.
 You must be credentialed in order to vote at any point during the convention.
 Credentials are also required to enter general session.